|Anne C. Boyle Scholarship|

 The following link is to the Urban League of Nebraska's Scholarship Opportunities page.
 It consists of several scholarships sponsored by the Urban League, as well as links to local area high school, college, and university scholarship websites.

 AAUW Selected Professions Fellowship

 Selected Professions Fellowships provide opportunities for women to pursue graduate and first-professional degrees in designated fields where women traditionally have been underrepresented and where the employment outlook and earnings potential are strong.
 Recipients must be U.S. citizens or permanent residents.
 Award stipends range from $5,000 to $12,000.

 Actuarial Scholarships for Minority Students

 Applicants must major in Actuarial Science, Mathematics, Statistics, or Economics, with an interest in pursuing an actuarial career.
-There are mutliple scholarships with multiple deadlines.
+There are multiple scholarships with multiple deadlines.
 Awards vary.

 Barry Goldwater Scholarship and Excellence in Education Program

 The Barry Goldwater Scholarship and Excellence in Education Program was established by Congress in 1986 to honor Senator Barry Goldwater, who served his country for 56 years as a soldier and statesman, including 30 years of service in the U.S. Senate.
 The purpose of the Foundation is to provide a continuing source of highly qualified scientists, mathematicians, and engineers by awarding scholarships to college students who intend to pursue research careers in these fields.